 - Authorizers: government, trade associations, shareholders, Executive Board

 - Opinion-formers: journalists, community members, special interest groups

 - Customers: professional athletes, distributors, retailers, consumers

 - Peers: other multinationals, consumer goods companies and brands

 The number of stakeholders is large and also subject to change periodically, for example due to specific issues or trends.
 In order to systematically identify these stakeholders, we use an extensive network of contacts - spanning across more than 60 countries - to pinpoint areas for dialogue and applicable parties to engage with.
-Using this feedback, we prioritise stakeholders based on criteria such as action radius, relevance, risk, willingness and capacity to engage.
+Using this feedback, we prioritize stakeholders based on criteria such as action radius, relevance, risk, willingness and capacity to engage.
 We also consider appropriate representation of different stakeholder groups.
-The prioritisation may change depending on the issue.
+The prioritization may change depending on the issue.